 Also, here at Farsight we can provide installers with CCTV signs that alert intruders to the fact that CCTV is in action and being monitored by trained professionals – a very effective deterrent.
 These CCTV signs are a requirement by law, but with the additional message that the cameras are monitored by a remote monitoring station they become even more of an effective deterrent.

-10. How do I know if you are effectively monitoring the security systems I install?
+10. How do I know if you are effectively monitoring the security systems installed?

-As an installer, you’ll want to track the performance of security systems.
+As an installer and/or commercial site manager, you’ll want to track the performance of security systems.
 To help you do that, remote monitoring stations should be completely transparent about their performance.

 Ask remote monitoring stations how they will report on their performance and what access you’ll have to such reporting.
 From these reports you should be able to tell how quickly alarms are answered, how many alarms are received, how long operators spend looking at CCTV footage and more.

 11. Have they monitored sites like this one before?

 Every site is different and will have different requirements.
 However, depending on the size of the site and type of site that they are, each site will face a selection of different risks that remote monitoring can help tackle.
 So, with that in mind, experience monitoring a range of sites is essential.
 Ask the monitoring stations that you are considering for examples of some of the clients they work with in your sector.

 12. Will they know if my CCTV and security systems fail?